traitecoevo/data_versioning/README.md

 ## Material included in the repository include:

-- `R/`: directory containing functions used in analysis
 - `ms/`: directory containing manuscript in LaTeX and accompanying style files
 - `figures/`: directory containing figures for the manuscript
 - `DESCRIPTION`: A machine-readable [compendium]() file containing key metadata and dependencies